maximumstock/poe-currency-flip-planner/README.md

 graph of offers and the found profitable paths) are part of each PathFinder instance and can simply be accessed and used for further work.

-`PYTHONPATH=$(pwd) python3 src/pathfinder.py` is only for debugging the glue
-code that is the PathFinder class.

 ## Tests
 I wrote a few simple unit tests to make the data fetching and parsing, graph construction and traversal and path evaluation a bit more robust.
-You can run those tests using predefined datastructures via `PYTHONPATH=$(pwd) python3 -m pytest tests`.
+You can run those tests using predefined datastructures via `python -m pytest tests`.

 ## Data Exploration